 Fun fact: The Eternal Flame isn’t eternal at all.
 It does go out sometimes, so bring along a lighter if you’d like to see it in all it’s glory.

-It’s not a stroll in the woods
+The Eternal Flame Trail is not just a stroll in the woods!

 I have found that this trail is extremely challenging, although it’s not categorized that way in many of the trail blogs I’ve read.
 After one successful attempt and one failed attempt to reach the flame, I can say there are spots along the trail that require creativity and flexibility.

 The first spot is the trail leading from the rim to the gorge.
 It’s not so steep that you can’t walk straight up, but you definitely choose your foot placements carefully around tree roots as you boot-scoot down.
 Remember, too, that this is the return path so every step down is a step up later.

 Once you’ve made it to the creek bed, you just keep following the water upstream until you hit the falls at the gorge’s dead-end.
 Sounds easy, right?
 Except that there is not a well defined trail along the creek bed.
 There’s a lot of teetering across stones and fallen logs to cross back and forth along the way to find the most optimal walking path.
 There are fallen trees blocking the way that must be navigated over or under to proceed.
 The walkway is slippery shale and sometimes muddy.